← Back to Blog

 What is the difference between Ollama and LM Studio?

-Both tools let you run AI models locally on your machine.
-Ollama is simpler and runs as a background service via the command line.
+Both run AI models locally on your machine.
+Ollama is simpler and runs as a background service driven from the command line.
 LM Studio has a graphical interface with a model browser, making it easier for writers who prefer not to use the terminal.
-NovelMage supports both.
+Either one exposes a local endpoint that a writing app can connect to.

 Share this article